akka/akka/akka-docs/src/main/paradox/stream/stream-customize.md

 parameters due to [SI-2712](https://issues.scala-lang.org/browse/SI-2712).
 For a partial workaround that unifies extensions to `Source` and `Flow` see [this sketch by R. Kuhn](https://gist.github.com/rkuhn/2870fcee4937dda2cad5).

-A lot simpler is the task of just adding an extension method to `Source` as shown below:
+A lot simpler is the task of adding an extension method to `Source` as shown below:

 @@snip [GraphStageDocSpec.scala]($code$/scala/docs/stream/GraphStageDocSpec.scala) { #extending-source }